 Through the summer months, there are days in which high humidity levels can cause problems for painters, specifically those that are not professionals.
-This is the case if you’re painting outdoors in Sydney and often times indoors as well.
+This is the case if you’re painting outdoors in Sydney and frequently indoors as well.
 If there is an excessive amount of water vapour in the air, this reduces the paints ability to adhere, making it more difficult to spread evenly.
+Too much moisture in the air also results in potential straining and adhesion problems.
+On the other hand, since moisture in the air is limited and the humidity level is consistently low during winter, it makes painting jobs easier to schedule and even easier to finish!
 In colder months, you can avoid this if painting indoors, where your walls and ceiling will be conducting heat.
 In some cases, you may find that paint actually dries more quickly on a cold day compared to a particularly warm day.
-Overall a perfect painting condition depends on many other considerations which is a must to know.
+Overall a perfect painting condition depends on many other considerations like different house painting temperatures, which is a must to know.

 Interior surface temperature is the only concern.

 Wall surface temperature is one of the most important aspects of interior painting during winter.
 The specified minimum application temperature requirement is associated with not just the air temperature but also the wall surface to be painted.
 All you need to do is to carefully check if the wall or ceiling surface is warmer or colder than the air.
 Most often than not, the surface is colder than the air temperature during winter.
 If the air temperature is over 50°F, but the surface is still cold, consider using a heat gun or hairdresser to warm the cover-up.

 To compare the temperature difference between surface and air, painting professionals use infrared thermometers to take the guesswork out of a painting.
 These thermometers also emit an infrared beam to measure the surface temperature of anything you point it at.
 Hence, to better understand surface temperature, consult with a painting expert or residential painting service.